 - Holy of Holies entrance (elevated): 16 cubits wide made of two bi-fold doors.

-That is only scratching the surface, as it were, when it comes to Solomon’s Temple.
+This only scratches the surface, so to speak, when it comes to Solomon’s Temple.

 - Solomon’s Temple orthographic projection and cut-away